|

 reach an access point or a new device comes in and I'm not worried that

+I've overloaded my setup.
+I just want everything to work.
 We have 4 wireless access points spread through a 2500 sq. ft. home

 built in 1929 that has plaster walls.
 Plaster walls are absolute hell on